trishume/trishume.github.com/_posts/2019-07-24-two-performance-aesthetics.md

 I find both of these aesthetics appealing, but I also think there's real trade-offs that incentivize leaning one way or the other for a given project.
 I think people having different performance aesthetics, often because one aesthetic really is better suited for their domain, is the source of a lot of online arguments about making fast systems.
 The different aesthetics also require different bases of knowledge to pursue, like knowledge of data-oriented programming in C++ vs knowledge of abstractions for incrementality like [Adapton](http://adapton.org/), so different people may find that one approach seems way easier and better for them than the other.

 I try to choose how to dedicate my effort to pursuing each aesthetics on a per project basis by trying to predict how effort in each direction would help.
 Some projects I know if I code it efficiently it will always hit the performance deadline, others I know a way to drastically cut down on work by investing time in algorithmic design, some projects need a mix of both.
 Personally I find it helpful to think of different programmers where I have a good sense of their aesthetic and ask myself how they'd solve the problem.
-In the end the best approach to follow depends not only on the project, but your skills or the skills of the team working on it, as well as how much time you have to work towards an ambitious design that may take longer for a better result.
+One reason I like [Rust](http://rust-lang.org/) is that it can do both [low-level optimization](https://doc.rust-lang.org/1.29.1/std/arch/index.html) and also has a good [ecosystem](https://crates.io/keywords/data-structures) and [type system](https://doc.rust-lang.org/beta/rust-by-example/custom_types/enum.html) for algorithmic optimization, so I can more easily mix approaches in one project.
+In the end the best approach to follow depends not only on the task, but your skills or the skills of the team working on it, as well as how much time you have to work towards an ambitious design that may take longer for a better result.